Monash speed trial

 How will we evaluate the trial?

-An independent evaluation will determine the success of the trial.
-This evaluation will look at a number of factors including:
+We're currently evaluating the trial This evaluation is looking at a number of factors including:

 - the number of recorded crashes and incidents